 As part of our Do The Ozarks Halloween series, The Arkansas CW Crew went back this year to the famous haunted hotel The Crescent Hotel.
-Built in 1886, the first 15 years it served the carriage set and was a exclusive year round hotel resort.
-During our tour we had a chance to go into Theodora room, Michael’s room and the Morgue.
+Built in 1886, the first 15 years it served the carriage set and was an exclusive year-round hotel resort.
+During our tour, we had a chance to go into Theodora’s room, Michael’s room, and the Morgue.
 Read More…

 “America’s Most Haunted Hotel”, the 1886 Crescent Hotel & Spa, is suddenly moving to “world’s most haunted hotel” status thanks to the soon-to-air episode of the Global Photo Association Tokyo, Inc. (GPAUS) program for Fuji Television Network in Japan.
 The program, “What Is This Mystery” was shot on location at the hotel in May of this year and captured some unexplainable moments.

 The founder of Paranormal Inc., Rich Newman of Memphis TN, who has been investigating the paranormal for more than ten years, appears on the program.
 He shared these experiences with hotel management, “I don’t know if the television crew spoke to you after our night monitoring Theodora’s room (Room 419), but we had quite an exciting night!
 While monitoring our subject sleeping in that room, several lamps turned themselves on and off.
 First it was a floor lamp in the couch/TV area.
 Then it was the nightstand lamp right beside the bed.
 While we were marveling over the bedside lamp switching on and off, the closet door in the room opened all by itself!
 What’s better, this all happened on camera!”

 The Fuji Tv show makes the sixteenth paranormal program produced featuring the Crescent Hotel in the last dozen years.
 The most recent is an episode of the Travel Channel’s “Most Terrifying Places in America” which recently debuted.